-When building a freelance business and marketing your services, you need to generate leads and turn those leads into paying clients.
-That means you need to learn to love answering the phone.
+You need to generate leads and turn those leads into paying clients and that means learning to love answering the phone.

 Far too many freelancers and repel potential leads with their disdain for the telephone, which leads to lost clients.